USA & Canada: +1-800-752-1017

 Today is National Employee Appreciation Day, and I want to take this opportunity to personally thank each of you for everything you do for PLI. | 6 Mar 2026

-PLI Names New VP of Operations for HEAT as Bob Keshura Announces Retirement
+PLI Names HEAT VP of Ops VP as Bob Keshura Retires

 After fourteen years of outstanding dedication and leadership, Bob Keshura, Vice President of Operations for HEAT, will be retiring at the end of this quarter. | 3 Mar 2026